-Some type-F monists appear to hold that they can avoid the combination problem by holding that phenomenal properties are the intrinsic properties of high-level physical dispositions (e.g., those involved in neural states), and need not be constituted by the intrinsic properties of micro-physical states (hence they may also deny panprotopsychism).
+Some type-F monists appear to hold that they can avoid the combination problem by holding that phenomenal properties are the intrinsic properties of high-level physical dispositions (e.g., those involved in neural states), and need not be constituted by the intrinsic properties of microphysical states (hence they may also deny panprotopsychism).
 But this seems to be untenable: if the low-level network is causally closed and the high-level intrinsic properties are not constituted by low-level intrinsic properties, the high-level intrinsic properties will be epiphenomenal all over again, for familiar reasons.
 The only way to embrace this position would seem to be in combination with a denial of microphysical causal closure, holding that there are fundamental dispositions above the microphysical level, which have phenomenal properties as their grounds.
-But such a view would be indistinguishable from type-D dualism.
-So a distinctive type-F monism will have to face the combination problem directly.
+But such a view would be indistinguishable from type-D dualism.34 So a distinctive type-F monism will have to face the combination problem directly.

 Overall, type-F monism promises a deeply integrated and elegant view of nature.
-Few detailed theories in this class have been developed, and it is not yet clear whether such a view can be developed in a way that simultaneously accommodates all the data of physics and phenomenology.
+No one has yet developed any sort of detailed theory in this class, and it is not yet clear whether such a theory can be developed.
 But at the same time, there appear to be no strong reasons to reject the view.
 As such, type-F monism is likely to provide fertile grounds for further investigation, and it may ultimately provide the best integration of the physical and the phenomenal within the natural world.

-12 Conclusions
+5.12 Conclusions

-Are there any other options for the nonreductionist?
+Are there any other options for the non-reductionist?
 There are two views that may not fit straightforwardly into the categories above.